 - Don’t walk back alone when drunk even if the hostel is a block away

-The idea of this post is not to spread fear about the country but making a person aware of what threats are lurking in the corner here.
+The idea of this post is not to spread fear about the country but making travelers aware of what threats are lurking in the corner here.
 I don’t know any better way to do that.